 Frog Rush is a plant of damp brackish coastal habitats, typically on mud- and sand-flats above the high-water mark, and is widely scattered in the British Isles, extending to inland salted roadsides in recent years.
 Its conservation risk status is considered to be one of 'Least Concern'.
-It was not generally recognized in the British Isles as a species separate from Juncus bufonius (Toad Rush) until 1978 and has only one record since then until found in 2019.
-It is very rare in Kent, with only one current known location.
+It was not generally recognized in the British Isles as a species separate from Juncus bufonius (Toad Rush) until 197811 and has only one record since then until found in 2019 and 2020.
+It is rare in Kent, with only two current known locations.